lost-in-noise/lost-in-noise/README.md

 # Hi there, I'm Nancy! 👋

+Welcome to my GitHub profile!
+I'm a front-end developer keen on building user-friendly and dynamic web experiences.
+Here’s a bit about me:

+## 🌟 Skills & Technologies

+- **HTML & CSS**: Building accessible and visually appealing websites.
+- **JavaScript**: Enhancing functionality and creating interactive elements.
+- **React**: Currently exploring and building modern interfaces.
+- **Python**: Experimenting with Python for various projects, including web development with Django.

 <!-- Welcome to my GitHub profile!  -->

 <!-- I'm a passionate developer with experience in front-end and a growing interest in full-stack development.
 Here's a bit about me: